 Create a realistic study plan and stick to it, factoring in time for social events, work and ‘life admin’.

 There are lots of tips and tricks for managing your workload and avoiding procrastination – find what works for you.

 Members of study groups who catch up regularly often achieve better results and are a great way to boost your motivation.
 Get together with friends or classmates from your course and form a study group.
 Set ground rules early to avoid your study sessions slipping into chaos.
 Stick to set times and plan regular breaks to avoid procrastination.

 Talk through ideas, problem solve, brainstorm topics and discuss different approaches in a group.
 Or simply work away together and ask each other questions as you go.

 Need help finding a group?
 Some Schools and student associations at La Trobe will help you find a place in a group relevant to your studies, such as the Law Student Association.

 Take care of your wellbeing and access support

-Sometimes it’s helpful to sit down with an experienced peer and talk your strategies through.
+Sometimes it’s helpful to sit down with an experienced peer and talk through your strategies.
 Peer Learning Advisors can help with making a study diary, setting up an assessment planner, positive study strategies.
-Drop in to your nearest Learning Hub to see a PLA, or contact firstname.lastname@example.org.
+Drop into the Learning Hub online to chat a PLA, or librarian, or contact email@example.com.